The full Android experience

 F-Droid is included in our ROM, so you can freely download all the FOSS apps on their repositories.

-However, if you need apps which are available only on the Play Store, you're free to host your personal instance of PlayMaker (see this demo) or GPlayWeb and connect it to your F-Droid client, Playmaker will let you download apps from the Play Store and install them via F-Droid.
-Another solution is to use a local app, like Yalp Store.
+However, if you need apps which are available only on the Play Store, you're free to host your personal instance of PlayMaker or GPlayWeb and connect it to your F-Droid client, which will let you download apps from the Play Store and install them via F-Droid.
+Another solution is to use a local app, like Aurora Store.

 Do I have to enable "Unknown sources" to